 Because we drove, we had a car at our disposal, but one is not strictly necessary.
 Each town can be explored on their own by foot, and you can travel the 4 miles between the two by renting bikes (see below), walking, or using a taxi/Uber/Lyft.
 (Or if you are a Zipcar member, there are multiple locations in the area to pick up a car.)

+We were able to fit all of these activities into three days.
 We stayed at the Marina del Rey Marriott in Venice Beach and we only used the car to drive to dinner at night.
-We mostly walked or biked around.
+We mostly explored by foot or bike.

 This is the original Muscle Beach, begun in 1933 by gymnasts and acrobats to have a place to train.
 Soon, athletes of all kinds were making their way to the oceanside venue and, in the 1950s, a weight pen was added and became a haven for bodybuilders and fitness buffs.
 Popular lore holds Muscle Beach as the “birthplace of the fitness boom.”